cometbft/cometbft/docs/references/config/config.toml.md

 avoid panic.

 ### consensus.skip_timeout_commit

-Make progress as soon as we have all the precommits.
+Start the next height as soon as the node gathers all the mandatory +2/3 precommits for a block.

 ```toml
 skip_timeout_commit = false
 ```